openid/fapi/Financial_API_Grant_Management.md

 The response structure MAY also include further elements defined by extensions.

 Where an OP is currently experiencing high load it may return an HTTP 503 with a Retry-After response header as described in Section 7.1.3 of [@!RFC7231].
-Clients should respect such headers and only retry the token request after the time indicated in the header.
+Clients should respect such headers and only retry after the time indicated in the header.

 ## Revoke Grant